nv-nikkulkarni/rag/docs/audio_ingestion.md

   SPDX-FileCopyrightText: Copyright (c) 2025 NVIDIA CORPORATION & AFFILIATES.
 All rights reserved.
   SPDX-License-Identifier: Apache-2.0
 -->

-# Enable audio ingestion support
+# Enable Audio Ingestion Support for NVIDIA RAG Blueprint

-Enabling audio ingestion support allows the system to process and transcribe audio files (.mp3 and .wav) during document ingestion.
+Enabling audio ingestion support allows the [NVIDIA RAG Blueprint](readme.md) system to process and transcribe audio files (.mp3 and .wav) during document ingestion.
 This enables better search and retrieval capabilities for audio content in your documents.

-Once you have followed [steps in quick start guide](./quickstart.md#deploy-with-docker-compose) to launch the blueprint, to enable audio ingestion support, follow these steps:
+After you have [deployed the blueprint](readme.md#deploy), to enable audio ingestion support, follow these steps:

 ## Using on-prem audio transcription model